WICG/navigation-api/README.md

 - By default, any navigations which are intercepted with `navigateEvent.intercept()` will _ignore_ the value of `history.scrollRestoration` from the classic history API.
 This allows developers to use `history.scrollRestoration` for controlling cross-document scroll restoration, while using the more-granular option to `intercept()` to control individual same-document navigations.

+#### Manual commit
+The default behavior of immediately "committing" (i.e., updating `location.href` and `navigation.currentEntry`) works well for most situations, but some developers may find they do not want to immediately update the url, and may want to retain the option of aborting the navigation without needing to rollback a url update or cancel-and-restart.
+This behavior can be customized using `intercept()`'s `commit` option:

+- `e.intercept({ handler, commit: "immediate" })`: the default behavior, immediately commit the navigation and update `location.href` and `navigation.currentEntry`.
+- `e.intercept({ handler, commit: "manual" })`: start the navigation (e.g., show a loading spinner if the UI has one), but do not immediately commit.

+When manual commit is used, the navigation will commit (and a `committed` promise will resolve if present) when `e.commit()` is called.
+If any handler(s) passed to `intercept()` fulfill, and `e.commit()` has not yet been called, we will fallback to committing just before any `finish` promise resolves and `navigatesuccess` is fired.

+If a handler passed to `intercept()` rejects before `e.commit()` is called, then the navigation will be treated as canceled (both `committed` and `finished` promises will reject, and no url update will occur).
+If a handler passed to `intercept()` rejects after `e.commit()` is called, the behavior will match a rejected promise in immediate commit mode (i.e., the `committed` promise will fulfill, the `finished` promise will reject, and the url will update).

+Because manual commit can be used to cancel the navigation before the url updates, it is only available when `e.cancelable` is true.

 ### Transitional time after navigation interception

 Although calling `event.intercept()` to [intercept a navigation](#navigation-monitoring-and-interception) and convert it into a single-page navigation immediately and synchronously updates `location.href`, `navigation.currentEntry`, and the URL bar, the handlers passed to `intercept()` can return promises that might not settle for a while.
 During this transitional time, before the promise settles and the `navigatesuccess` or `navigateerror` events fire, an additional API is available, `navigation.transition`.
 It has the following properties: